Kader Attia’s first UK survey exhibition traces several strands of the artist’s work from the past two decades.

 In sculptures, installations, collages, videos and photographs that move ‘back and forth between politics and poetry’, Attia inventively explores the ways in which colonialism continues to shape how Western societies represent and engage with non-Western cultures, and offers a passionate critique of modern Western systems of control that define everything from traditional museology to the design of modernist social housing.

 A key group of works in The Museum of Emotion engage with the idea of repair as both a physical and symbolic act.
 These include objects ‘repaired’ by the artist using techniques and materials employed in certain non-Western cultures, as well as videos and large-scale installations that explore the way in which repair relates to psychological as well as physical injury, and to collective as well as individual trauma.

 In The Museum of Emotion, Attia transforms detailed research into compelling works of art, and at the same time probes the ways in which the museum itself might be transformed into a forum for emotional response, capable of eliciting, exploring and even harnessing strongly held feelings of anger, sorrow, joy and grief.

 This exhibition is supported by Qatar Museums Doha, Outset Contemporary Art Fund, The London Community Foundation and Cockayne – Grants for the Arts, Institut Français du Royaume-Uni and the Yanghyun Foundation.

 11am – 7pm every day except Tuesdays when the gallery is closed.
 Late night opening on Thursdays until 9pm.

 Each ticket allows entry to this exhibition and diane arbus: in the beginning.

-These exhibitions contain some content that visitors may find upsetting, including images of facial scarring and nudity, and footage of sexual violence and mutilated corpses.
+These exhibitions contain some content that visitors may find upsetting, including nudity and footage of sexual violence and mutilated corpses.